nagyistoce/hookops-lab/_posts/2017-02-08-working-with-rails.markdown

 date: 2017-02-08 02:00
 permalink: working-with-rails.html
 keywords: "rails, rails startup, practical rails projects"
-excerpt: "What's the ONE secret that'll help you compete with seasoned Rails developers for remote work?
+excerpt: "What's the ONE secret that'll help you compete with seasoned Rails developers and build a remarkable career as a software developer?
 It starts with understanding why businesses hire software developers."
 author: rkcudjoe
 image: 'images/succeed_with_rails.png'
 ---